-A career change at any point of your life always entails some risk and difficulty.
+A career change at any point in your life always entails some risk and difficulty.
 Despite this, it’s a risk worth going for if it’s something you’ve thought over and decided on thoroughly.

 There are various reasons why people want a career change and for many, one of the main reasons is the pay.
 If you’re looking for a high-paying industry you can pursue, look no further with this carefully curated list below.